StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 StatisticalRethinkingStan is a Julia project that uses Pluto notebooks for this purpose.
 Each notebook demonstrates Julia versions of `code snippets` and `mcmc models` contained in the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.

 If you prefer to work with scripts instead of notebooks, a utility in the `src` directory is provided (`generate_scripts.jl`) to create scripts from all notebooks and store those in a newly created `scripts` directory.
-Note that this a a simple tool and will override all files in the `scripts` directory.
+Note that this is a simple tool and will override all files in the `scripts` directory.
 For exploration purposes I suggest to move some of those scripts to e.g. the `research` directory.

 This Julia project uses Stan (the `cmdstan` executable) as the underlying mcmc implementation.
 A companion project ( [StatisticalRethinkingTuring.jl](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingTuring.jl) ) uses Turing.jl.